 Some investors were substituted during 2023, mainly in connection with the Hinojosa del Valle, Portichuelo, and Alange installations, and corresponding to a balance of 169 thousand euros.
 Further, the Company invested in new solar trackers and safety systems, mainly for the Hinojosa del Valle and La Puebla power plants, which gave rise to additions amounting to 62 thousand euros.
-In addition, other expenses were capitalized at an amount of 197 thousand euros.
+In addition, other expenses were capitalized in an amount of 197 thousand euros.

-The derecognitions mainly correspond to the net carrying amount of the items which were substituted (82 thousand euros).
+The derecognitions carried out in 2024 and 2023 mainly correspond to the net carrying amount of the items which were substituted, totaling 59 thousand and 82 thousand euros, respectively.